SirjanK/OptViz/README.md

 # OptViz
 Visualization for optimization algorithms.

+Ultimate goal (WIP): visualize progression of stochastic optimization algorithms across the loss surface.
+Namely, if we abstractly define $\mathcal{L(\theta)}$ as the loss surface given some parameter
+$\theta$ for a parametrized model, we want to visualize the evolution of $\mathcal{L}$ as $\theta$ is updated by say SGD or Adam.
+One fun visualization we want to target is as if you were an ego actor at each iteration time `t` with some view of the loss surface you're exploring, and follow the evolution of the loss surface, moving as you go.

+To start of with, just work with a simple LR example with two weight parameters (no bias term) on 2D mock data.
+Then go for models with more parameters using different projection schemes.

 ## Simple Logistic Regression Example
+Current capability: Not the exact viz we want - just an animation of weight parameters over time along with decision boundary over time.

 We demonstrate viz functionality on a simple logistic regression example.

 We generate mock 2D dimensional data with two classes that are nearly linearly